maswiebe/maswiebe.github.io/hire-me.md

 permalink: /hire-me/
 ---

 I'm a consultant economist focused on re-analyzing empirical social science research.
 I check if published findings are reliable by testing for robustness to alternative statistical methods or data sources.
+Previously I have worked for Open Philanthropy and on my own projects.
 Please [get in touch](mailto:maswiebe@gmail.com) if you have research you'd like to see scrutinized (or original research you want me to do).

 Here are some of my past projects: